 BELMONT: ARTHUR AVE & THE BOTANICAL GARDEN

 If you’re in the mood to watch a bird land on a branch and wonder why nature is a mother but not a sister, go to the Botanical Garden in the Bronx.
-You could easily spend most of your day here - they have seasonal activities like garden explorations, bird walks, and something called “world of plants” where you get to pretend you live in a place where tropical rainforests are standard.
-They also have great places to set up a picnic.
-Just make sure to check out the Dos and Don’ts section of their website beforehand, so you don’t accidentally get in trouble for “bringing multiple changes of clothing for personal photoshoots.”
+You could easily spend most of your day here - they have seasonal activities like a walk through 250 pine trees, a train show that runs until the end of January, and something called “world of plants” where you get to pretend you live in a place where tropical rainforests are standard.

-If you’d rather sit down in a restaurant (and not on a bench where someone has definitely tried to domesticate a chipmunk), Zero Otto Nove and Antonio’s both serve good Italian food and work well for groups.
+Afterwards, eat dinner around Arthur Avenue (and not on a bench where someone has definitely tried to domesticate a chipmunk).
+Zero Otto Nove and Antonio’s both serve good Italian food and work well for groups.